magento/devdocs/src/contributor-guide/processing-workflow.md

 If the issue was reproduced on `Gate 3`, we will create an internal `AC-XXXX` ticket to track the progress of the issue.

 Once an issue has been acknowledged and confirmed, it goes through the Triage Process and be [prioritized(triaged)](contributing.html#backlog).
-After triage, either Magento core developers or Magento community developers may fix it.
-We encourage everyone to join the Magento Community Contribution Team and submit Pull Request with the bug fix to [magento/magento2](https://github.com/magento/magento2/pulls) repository.
+After triage, either core developers or community developers may fix it.
+We encourage everyone to join the Community Contribution Team and submit Pull Request with the bug fix to [magento/magento2](https://github.com/magento/magento2/pulls) repository.

 ## Tips and tricks